ethereum/solidity-website/src/posts/src/posts/2023-12-08-solidity-developer-survey-2023-announcement.md

 The survey consists of several questions that can be categorised based on the following:

 - Demographics
-- Developer Profile
+- Developer & User Profile
-- Solidity User Profile
+- Solidity Background
 - Solidity Developer Experience
 - Language Design
 - Solidity Developer Community